 According to GCR’s findings, in practice, the age assessment of unaccompanied children is an extremely challenging process and the procedure prescribed is not followed in a significant number of cases, inter alia, due to the lack of qualified staff.

 According to GCR’s findings, on Kos, minors were treated as adults unless their lawyer submitted a request for age assessment.
 It is also observed that, in case of doubt, the medical and psychosocial assessment in the scope of the RIS was skipped and the individuals were directly referred to the public hospital for X-rays.
-Additionally, among the 375 asylum seekers stuck on the Turkish flagged vessel in territorial waters for 4 days that was finally transferred on 31 October 2021 to Kos Island, there were around 70 people who were identified as unaccompanied minors by Frontex and subsequently transferred to the safe zone of the Kos RIC.
-However, afterwards, the competent unit of RIS challenged their age and carried out wrist examinations concluding that around 30 children were not minors.
-Consequently, Kos RAO treated them as adults and conducted immediately their first instance interviews under the fast-track border procedure (article 90 par.
-3 IPA).
-Negative decisions were issued to all of them except for Afghan nationals.
+During 2022 there was no pediatrician at the Public Hospital of Kos.
+Also, the authenticity of children’s documents proving their age was controlled by FRONTEX which always concluded that the documents were forged.

-More specifically, Article 75(3) IPA provides that “when in doubt the competent receiving authorities may refer unaccompanied minors for age determination examinations according to the provisions of the Joint Ministerial Decision 1982/16.2.2016 (O.G.
-B’ 335)[27].
-When such a referral for age determination examinations is considered necessary and throughout this procedure, attention shall be given to the respect of gender-related special characteristics and of cultural particularities.”
+Concerning age assessment in the asylum procedure, the Asylum Code (Article 80(3)) includes procedural safeguards and refers explicitly to ‘applicable regulatory procedures’, i.e. to JMD 9889/2020.
+Also, ‘when such a referral for age determination examinations is considered necessary and throughout this procedure, attention shall be given to the respect of gender-related special characteristics and of cultural particularities.’

 The provision also sets out guarantees during the procedure:

-The law also states that “the year of birth can be modified after the age determination procedure under Article 75, unless during the interview it appears that the applicant who is registered as an adult is manifestly a minor; in such cases, a decision of the Head of the competent Receiving Authority, following a recommendation by the case-handler, shall suffice.”[28]
+The law also states that ‘the year of birth can be modified after the age determination procedure under Article 80, unless during the interview it appears that the applicant who is registered as an adult is manifestly a minor; in such cases, a decision of the Head of the competent Receiving Authority, following a recommendation by the case-handler, shall suffice.’[25]

 The JMD was an anticipated legal instrument, filling the gap of dedicated age assessment procedures within the context of the Asylum Service and limiting the use of medical examinations to a last resort while prioritising alternative means of assessment.
 Multiple safeguards prescribed in both the IPA and JMD 9889/2020 regulate the context of the procedure sufficiently, while explicitly providing the possibility of remaining doubts and thus providing the applicant with the benefit of the doubt even after the conclusion of the procedure.
 However, the lack of an effective guardianship system also hinders the enjoyment of procedural rights guaranteed by national legislation (see Legal Representation of Unaccompanied Children).

-The number of age assessments conducted within the framework of the asylum procedure in 2021 is not available.
+The number of age assessments conducted within the framework of the asylum procedure in 2022 was not provided.

 [2] Ibid.